styladev/magentoStylaConnect/doc/configuration.md

 </table>

 /* - Please do not modify these values.
 This configuration will be automatically set during the “Styla Connect” process from the previous step.

+You can also add new magazines there.

+For Styla plugin version 0.1.1.12 and earlier all the settings above are available in **System > Configuration > Styla Connect**  as there is only one magazine available per store view.

 ## StylaApiAdminUser and StylaApi2Role - please don't modify